Tamagon the Counselor

-Tamagon the Counselor (かいけつタマゴン, Kaiketsu Tamagon), also known as Eggzavier the Eggasaurus, is a Japanese anime television series created by Tatsunoko Productions.
+Tamagon the Counselor (かいけつタマゴン, Kaiketsu Tamagon), also known as Eggzavier the Eggasaurus, is a Japanese anime television series created by Tatsunoko Production.
 The series was paired with Hyppo and Thomas as part of Tic Tac Toons.

 Synopsis

 Tatsunoko's description of the series reads as follows: "Tamagon is a cute monster who is fond of eggs.
 He acts as a counselor to those in trouble, asking only eggs in payment.
 He goes to work as soon as he has eaten his fee.
 However, despite his schemes, his service usually ends in failure and he winds up being chased by his irate clients.
 Short as it is, this program is full of lively laughs and humor."